iaacornus/silverblue-postinstall_upgrade/README.md

 > Upstream Firefox versions download and install the OpenH264 plugin by default automatically.
 Due to it's binary nature, Fedora disables this automatic download.

-You can install it `mozilla-openh264` and `gstreamer1-plugin-openh264` to support codecs in Firefox.
+You can install the packages `mozilla-openh264` and `gstreamer1-plugin-openh264` to support these codecs in Firefox.
 And do `CTRL` + `Shift` + `A` in Firefox to go into the add ons manager > Plugins, and enable the OpenH264* plugins.

 ```
 rpm-ostree install mozilla-openh264 gstreamer1-plugin-openh264
 ```

-However, `mozill-openh264` may give a bad performance some times, depending on the setup, if this is the case, you may want to use `ffmpeg-libs` instead which can solve the problem as suggested by [u/DelusionalSocialist](https://www.reddit.com/user/DelusionalSocialist/), which comes from the nonfree repo and can be installed with `rpm-ostree`.
+However, `mozilla-openh264` may give a bad performance some times, depending on the setup, if this is the case, you may want to use `ffmpeg-libs` instead which can solve the problem as suggested by [u/DelusionalSocialist](https://www.reddit.com/user/DelusionalSocialist/), which comes from the nonfree repo and can be installed with `rpm-ostree`.

 ### GStreamer